Godlander/vpp/README.md

 - Everyone in the MCC discord: https://discord.gg/QAFXFtZ
 - And the ShaderLABS discord: https://discord.gg/RpzWN9S

-Feel free to contact me on discord @Godlander#1020
+Feel free to contact me on discord @Godlander#1020 or https://discord.gg/2s6th9SvZd